hugorbarbosa/cpp-coding-style-guide/README.md

 ## Naming conventions

-This section presents the conventions for naming variables, functions, etc. In some cases, more than one option is referred, in order to mention some common styles that we frequently see in different C++ projects.
+This section presents the conventions for naming variables, functions, etc. In some cases, more than one option is presented, so that the reader of this guide can also learn about other styles that are frequently seen in different C++ projects.

-However, independently of the style option chosen, as already mentioned before, be **consistent**.
+However, regardless of the style option you choose, be **consistent**.

 **Note:** identifier names that contain double underscores `__` or that start with an underscore followed by a capital letter (e.g., `_Throws`) must be avoided.
 Such identifiers are reserved for the C++ implementation.

 ### Types

-*Types* includes the following:
+*Types* include the following:

 - Classes
 - Structs